Caterham: Religion

 Caterham has churches representing a variety of Christian denominations.
 The oldest church remaining in use is the church of St. Lawrence, which was established around 1095.
 The church has been used by several different denominations, including Quakers and Romanian Orthodox.
 It was largely replaced from 1866 onwards, following the consecration of the church of St. Mary the Virgin.
 Both of these churches are located in Caterham on the Hill.

 As the town in the valley expanded after the railway was built, several churches were founded.
 Caterham United Reformed Church was built by nonconformists in 1863, followed by the Church of St. John the Evangelist in 1881.

 Notable people

-The composer Mátyás Seiber lived at 169, Stafford Road from 1935 until his death in 1960.
+The composer Mátyás Seiber lived at 169 Stafford Road from 1935 until his death in 1960.
 Television presenter Angus Deayton grew up in Caterham; he attended both Oakhyrst Grange and Caterham Schools.
 Notable sportspeople from Caterham include the footballers Nicky Forster and David Price and cricketer Dar Lyon, all of whom were born in the town.
 Actors Bill Nighy and Jon Finch were also born in Caterham; Michael Robbins, another actor, died there.
+BTCC racer Mikey Doble was born in Caterham.